The HPCC currently has the following open positions:

 with experience in one or more high-level computing languages, preferably on Linux,

 and an interest in high performance computing methods.
-No graduate student assistantships are open at this time.

 If you feel you have the skills and interests mentioned above, contact us at email@example.com to learn more.